-But both Hsieh and Vivian emphasize that heart attack and stroke are major killers for people with diabetes, and there aren’t good alternative drugs for statins.
+But both Hsieh and Vivian emphasize that heart attack and stroke are major killers for people with diabetes, and there aren’t suitable alternative drugs for statins.
 “The benefits of heart attack and stroke prevention far outweigh the risk of elevated blood glucose levels,” Vivian says.

 4. Niacin to Bring Down Bad Cholesterol

-Niacin is a B vitamin available as an over-the-counter (OTC) supplement.
+Niacin is a B vitamin available as an over the counter (OTC) supplement.
 It can have cholesterol-lowering effects, but like statins, it can also raise blood glucose in people with diabetes.
 A study published in February 2016 in the journal Heart also concluded that niacin increases the risk of developing diabetes in the first place.

 5. Antipsychotics to Treat Mental Illnesses, Such as Schizophrenia

 Certain antipsychotic drugs, which are used to treat schizophrenia and other mental illnesses, can increase your blood sugar levels.
 “Those medications are typically used for months or years at a time, so that is definitely an issue to be aware of,” Hsieh says.